 LaDonna Garner, M.A., CGSM is a historic preservationist, researcher, speaker, and volunteer focusing in the Southeastern Missouri area.
 She is also an instructor for the Continued Education Program at St. Louis Community College.

 Board-Certified in Genealogy in 2006, Garner has been researching her family history for 30 years.
 Her current focus surrounds projects regarding...

 consultations in historic landscape preservation such as cemetery preservation

-Her passion for cemetery preservation was inspired by her interest in family lineage and role as Founder/Secretary of the Mt.
-Zion Cemetery Board to preserve Mount Zion Cemetery, Festus, Missouri which was established by African American settlers in the circa 1880s and closed in circa 1973.
+Her passion for cemetery preservation was inspired by an interest in family lineage and roles as Founder & Secretary of the Mt.
+Zion Cemetery Board to preserve Mount Zion Cemetery in Festus, Missouri .
+The cemetery was established by African American settlers including her ancestors in the circa 1880s and closed in circa 1973.

-Associates of Science in Veterinary Technology, Jefferson College, Hillsboro, Mo.
+Associate of Science in Veterinary Technology, Jefferson College, Hillsboro, Mo.
 (1994)

-Associates of Arts, Jefferson College, Hillsboro, Mo.
+Associate of Arts, Jefferson College, Hillsboro, Mo.
 (2008)

-Bachelors of Science in Historical Preservation, Southeast Missouri State Univ., Cape Girardeau, Mo.
+Bachelor of Science in Historical Preservation, Southeast Missouri State Univ., Cape Girardeau, Mo.
 (2010)

 National Genealogical Society American Genealogy Home Study Course (2005)

 Institute of Genealogical and Historical Research(2006, 2007, 2008)